-The Alternative Careers in Teaching program (act!) is an individually tailored, alternative pathway to initial Wisconsin licensure as a secondary (grades 6-12) mathematics or science teacher or as a technology education teacher (grades K-12).
+The Alternative Careers in Teaching program (act!) is an individually tailored, alternative pathway to initial Wisconsin licensure as a Broad Field Language Arts, English, Journalism, Speech, Broad Field Science, Biology, Chemistry, Earth/Space Science, Environmental Studies, Physics, Computer Science, Mathematics, Broad Field Social Studies, Economics, Geography, History, Political Science, Psychology, Sociology teacher (grades 6-12), a Technology and Engineering Education teacher (grades K-12) or a Library Media teacher.
 The program is tailored to adult career-changers looking for an alternative path to licensure that is flexible, fast and convenient.

-A minimum of a Bachelor’s degree from a regionally accredited institution.
-Individuals best suited for the act! program have an undergraduate degree in a Science, Technology, Engineering or Mathematics (STEM) related field.
+- Minimum of a Bachelor's degree from a regionally accredited institution.
+Individuals best suited for the act! program have undergraduate or graduate majors in Language Arts, English, Journalism, Speech, Biology, Chemistry, Earth/Space Science, Environmental Studies, Physics, Computer Science, Mathematics, Economics, Geography, History, Political Science, Psychology, Sociology, Technology or Engineering.

 The act! program is a cooperative program between the University of Wisconsin Colleges and the University of Wisconsin-Oshkosh structured to meet the needs of the adult learner.